Alachisoft/NosDB-Samples/data/json/README.md

 If you wish to provide a custom name, uncomment following line in the script to modify it according to your requirement:
 	`#$DatabaseName ='SampleDatabase';`

+#### Connecting to the Database Cluster

+In order to 'Northwind.ps1' to work, the Powershell should be connected to a NosDB Database Cluster.
+The Powershell command "Connect-DatabaseCluster" connects the Powershell to an instance of Database Cluster.

+Following is its syntax;

+`  Connect-DatabaseCluster [-Server] [-StandAlone]  `

+**Arguments**:
+* **Server name option:**

+Provide the IPv4 address or *server-name* of the server on which the *database cluster* exists and *configuration server* is running.

+Empty value will lead it to connect to the server on which the script is running.

+* **StandAlone switch option:**

+Specify the 'standalone' switch if you intend to connect to a standalone instance of the database cluster, else it will try to connect to sharded database cluster.

+**Examples**:
+* Connect-DatabaseCluster
+* Connect-DatabaseCluster -Server 200.0.0.4 -StandAlone

 > **NOTE:** Please refer to the *"Configuring Database Clusters and Shards"* section of *NosDB Administrator's Guide (Power Shell)* for details on *creating* and *connecting* to a database cluster.